unbit/vpn-ws/README.md

 They are both supported, (yes bonjour, mdns, samba will work !).

-You can eventually turn off them selectively with adding
+You can eventually turn off them selectively adding

 * --no-broadcast
 * --no-multicast